Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves

 Finally, we examine whether the period of the detected signals is correctly identified.
 For this, we check whether the recovered signals have periods within 15\% of the simulated value.
-For the sinusoids we find that the vast majority, i.e. 99.7\% in the idealised lightcurves, and 97.4\% in the PTF-like lightcurves, have periods similar to the injected value.
-The fraction is slightly lower for the sawtooth signals, with 88.4\% in the idealised lightcurves and 80.1\% in the PTF-like lightcurves.
+For the sinusoids we find that the vast majority, i.e. 98.8\% in the idealised lightcurves, 97.0\% in the PTF-like lightcurves and 99.7\% in the LSST-like lightcurves, have periods similar to the injected value.
+The fraction is slightly lower for the sawtooth signals, with 91.3\% in the idealised lightcurves, 79.6\% in the PTF-like lightcurves and 87.8\% in the LSST-like lightcurves.
 As seen in Figure~\ref{Fig:periodogram}, the periodogram of the sawtooth signals shows additional peaks beyond the injected period, which in combination with the red noise can lead to misidentification of the periods.
 In the PTF-like lightcruves, the uneven sampling can also contribute to this transfering of power between frequencies (known as aliasing).
 However, the misidentification of periods is overall relatively rare, especially for the sinusoids, for which the LSP is optimised.